Chapter 1: Introduction to Templates

 Welcome to the world of C++ Templates, a powerful but lesser-used feature of the C++ language, which can significantly improve developing clean code in any large or small-scale project.
 A template is essentially a design of a function or a class using generic data type.
 It empowers the programmer to write generic code which can work with different data types.
 This chapter will introduce you to the concept of templates with a brief history to understand where it all started.
 This chapter will act as the foundation for future chapters and take you gradually to the deeper details about templates.

-This chapter is organized a follows.
+This chapter is organized as follows.

 Brief history of templates